sergiov13/Trello_Endpoint/README.md

 ## Loggin in

 **Configuration**
 Inside the folder config_files we have the file config.json that can store the key, token and board_id.
 Keep in mind this will remain visible.
+Changes to this file will only take effect when the server is started.

 **Browser**
 From a browser the endpoint http://localhost:3000/login will provide us with a form where we can input the Key, Token and Board_Id